frhl/call_chets/README.md

 chr21	5	ENSG00000142166	A	B	.	.	.
 DS	0

 ```
+The following file can now be used downstream.
+Note, that if multiple chromsomes are combined, then it's important to ensure that the order is correct as plink/bcftools may complain downstream.

 ### Mapping file
 The mapping file can be obtained from running VEP on the variants of interest and extracting (using bash) the variant ID and the gene ID.
 Here is an example of a mapping file: